cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 typically run detached from any controlling terminal, so since these background services wouldn't naturally receive terminal disconnection signals, `SIGHUP` was repurposed by application authors.
-Unfortunately, these mixed signals about `SIGHUP`'s meaning creates a confusing interface with competing interpretations.
+Unfortunately, these mixed signals about `SIGHUP`'s meaning create a confusing interface with competing interpretations.

 {% sidenote %}